mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _expectedEvent_commandFailedEvent:

-- ``commandFailedEvent``: Optional document.
+- ``commandFailedEvent``: Optional object.
 Assertions for a one or more `CommandFailedEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``commandName``: Optional string.
 Test runners MUST assert that the actual command name matches this value using a case-insensitive comparison.